mosarsh/Storify/README.md

  - Click Publish.
 It will start creating database with testing data.
 ```

-4. Run Application `F5`.
-It will publish project in IIS

-Now you can run [Storify AngularJS] (../../../Storify.Angular.js) application and add, edit, delete data into Database.
+Now you can run [Storify AngularJS] (../../../Storify.Angular.js) application and add, edit, delete story.
+Assign it to the groups, etc.

 Thanks for testing my simple project.
-In case you make have any question, please write me.
+In case you may have any question, please write me.